1stvamp/causal/README.rst

     'causal.twitter',
     'causal.foursquare',
     #'causal.flickr',
-    #'causal.feed',
     #'causal.facebook',
     #'causal.github',
     #'causal.lastfm',
     #'causal.googlereader',
   )

-This enables only Foursqaure and Twitter services to the user to integrate with.
+This enables only Foursqaure and Twitter services for the user to integrate with.

 3. Run Modes
 ============